by David Fuentes, Ph.D.

 b.
 Each melodic figure can produce an unlimited number of melodic gestures.

-To demonstrate, I’ll show several melodies that begin with a Leaping Auxiliary.
-But first, I’ll show why the Leaping Auxiliary is so flexible.
+As a case study, I’ll show several melodies that begin with the same figure: a Leaping Auxiliary.
+But first, I’ll show why this particular figure is so flexible.
+(Not all figures are!)
 Each Leaping Auxiliary has two defining components:

 What’s more, either the leap or the auxiliary configuration can come first—doubling the number of possible ways this figure can unfold.